GeomScale/dingo/README.md

 ## Tutorial

-You can also have a look at our [Google Colab notebook](https://colab.research.google.com/github/GeomScale/dingo/blob/develop/tutorials/dingo_tutorial.ipynb) on how to use `dingo`.
+You can have a look at our [Google Colab notebook](https://colab.research.google.com/github/GeomScale/dingo/blob/develop/tutorials/dingo_tutorial.ipynb) on how to use `dingo`.